≡ Menu

 Alternatives to bed and breakfasting to reduce CGT post image

-So-called bed and breakfasting was a now-defunct method to help you reduce your UK capital gains tax (CGT) liabilities.
+Dear reader!
+So-called bed and breakfasting was a now-defunct method to help you reduce capital gains tax on shares (CGT).

-In the olden days when avoiding taxes was still mostly a sport for posh boys from the Home Counties, you could sell a fund or tranche of shares you owned one day to realize a capital gain – ideally a gain that was less than your annual CGT allowance – and then buy back the same fund or shares the next day.
+In the olden days – when mitigating taxes was mostly a sport for retired stockbrokers in the Home Counties – you would sell a fund or tranche of shares you owned one day to realise a capital gain – ideally for less than your annual CGT allowance – and then buy back the same fund or shares the next day.

-Like this, you could reset your cost base, and so defuse the future capital gains tax liability you were building up as your fund or shares grew in value.
+Doing so reset your cost base.
+Which, in turn, defused the future capital gains tax liability you were building up when your fund or shares rose in value.

 What a wheeze!

-Often people would do this bed and breakfasting at the very end of the tax year – selling on the last day of the tax year and then buying back the next day.
+People typically did their bed and breakfasting at the end of the tax year.
+They’d sell on the last day of the tax year and then buy back the next day.

-The idea was to make use of your annual CGT allowance without you having to lose exposure to an investment you presumably wanted to keep (since you only sold it to defuse the CGT).
+Bed and breakfasting enabled you to make use of your annual CGT allowance without losing exposure to an investment that you presumably wanted to keep.
+(Since you only sold it to defuse the CGT).

 No more bed and breakfasting CGT

-Bed and breakfasting was a simple way to help prevent moderately-sized gains from becoming liable for tax by defusing a portion of the gains each year.
+Bed and breakfasting was a simple operation.
+But it cunningly helped prevent moderately-sized gains from becoming liable for tax by defusing a portion of the gains each year.

-Alas it was long ago stopped by tighter rules about when you can repurchase the same asset for the disposal to count as a taxable sale.
+Alas the whole scheme long ago went the way of paying urchins to sweep your chimney.
+Bed and breakfasting was crippled by tighter rules about when you can repurchase the same asset if the disposal is to count as a taxable sale.

-In short, nowadays you can’t sell and then buy back the next day to defuse CGT.
+In short: nowadays you can’t just sell and buy back the next day to defuse CGT.

-Instead you must leave a 30-day period between buying and selling the assets in order to crystalise that CGT gain.
+Instead you must leave a 30-day period between buying and selling the same assets.
+Any less and you haven’t crystalised the CGT gain from HMRC’s perspective.

-• Bed and ISA: You can sell a fund or shares outside of an ISA and then put the money you raise into an ISA.
+• Bed and ISA: You can sell a fund or shares you hold outside of an ISA and then put the money you raise into your ISA.
 Within the ISA you can repurchase exactly the same assets if you want to.
+From then on it can grow without concern for the taxman, like anything else in an ISA.
 The 30-day rule doesn’t count with respect to these ISA purchases.
-The obvious snag here is your annual ISA allowance is limited in size, which restricts how much bed-and-ISA-ing you can do in a particular year.
+The obvious snag is your annual ISA allowance is limited in size.
+That restricts how much bed-and-ISA-ing you can do in a particular year.

-• Bed and SIPP, Bed and spreadbet, and so on: You can apply the same principle of Bed and ISA to several other investment vehicles that give you the same exposure but do not violate the 30-day rule.
-Be careful not to let ‘the tax tail wag the dog’, as they say.
-(For example, money put into a SIPP can’t come out until you draw your pension, and spreadbetting to avoid CGT has additional risks for the unwary).
+• Bed and SIPP, bed and spreadbet, and so on: You can apply the same principle of Bed and ISA to other investment vehicles that give you the same exposure but do not violate the 30-day rule.
+But be careful not to let ‘the tax tail wag the dog’, as they say.
+(For example, money put into a SIPP can’t come out until you draw your pension.
+Meanwhile spreadbetting to avoid CGT has lots of risks for the unwary).

-• Bed and spousing: Married couples and civil partners can keep an investment within the family while crystalising a gain by having one partner sell the asset, and the other party simultaneously buy it back with a different broker.
+• Bed and spousing: Married couples and civil partners can keep an investment in the family when crystalising a gain by having one partner sell the asset, and the other party simultaneously buy it back under their own name in their own account.

-• Give and take: Legally sanctified couples should also look into gifting each other assets, since such gifts are made at cost rather than market value as would otherwise be the case.
-Such swapping can be handy if one spouse is likely to have some capital gains tax allowance to spare or if they pay a lower tax rate; they may still face a taxable gain when selling the assets, but they may pay less tax when they do so than the other partner would.
+• Give and take: Legally sanctified couples can also look into gifting each other assets.
+Such gifts are made at cost – rather than market value as would otherwise be the case.
+Swapping assets like this can be handy if one spouse is likely to have some capital gains tax allowance to spare or if they pay a lower tax rate.
+They may still face a taxable gain when selling the assets, but they could pay less tax when they do so than the other partner would.
 (I should confess that as a lonely misanthrope irrepressible singleton, I’ve only ever read about these arcane ceremonies).

 • Bed hopping: There’s nothing to stop you selling one asset to use up your allowance and then buying something similar but different with the proceeds.
-You could sell your shares in big oil outfit Royal Dutch Shell, say, and then buy shares in BP.
+You could sell your shares in big oil firm Shell, say, and then buy shares in BP.
 Obviously you’re now invested in a different company, but you’ll still retain exposure to an oil major.
-(A safer alternative, given company-specific risks, might be to buy shares in an oil exploration ETF.)
 Another example would be to sell an actively managed emerging markets fund and then buy an emerging market tracker.
+You can even swap global tracker funds from different management houses.
+(The latter is a slightly grey area.
+Perhaps choose funds that track different global indices for a belt-and-braces approach.)

-• Bed down for a month: You could sell a company’s shares that you’ve made a good gain on, and then roll the proceeds into an index tracker.
-After 30 days are up you could sell down your holding in the tracker and re-buy the original shares if they still looked good value.
+• Bed down for a month: You could sell shares that you’ve made a good gain on, and then roll the proceeds into an index tracker.
+After 30 days you could sell some of the tracker to fund a repurchase of the original shares if they still looked good value.

 Worth doing, but better avoided

 What’s more, if you plan on doing a return trip after 30 days then that’s going to double your costs again.
-(You could just sit in cash, in that case.
+(You could just sit in cash.
 But then you risk the market moving against you.)

-It’s always best to invest in an ISA or pension where possible, as this keeps your investments shielded from CGT entirely.
-Start young and you can build up a substantial ISA portfolio, despite what many high earners seem to consider to be fairly modest annual allowances.
+Again, it’s always best to invest in an ISA or pension where possible.
+This keeps your investments shielded from CGT entirely.
+Start young and you can build up a substantial ISA portfolio, while annual pension contributions can currently be up to £60,000, if you earn enough.
+Though who knows how long before the politicians meddle with pensions again.

-Some people do have big portfolios outside of tax shelters for one reason or another though.
+Some people do still have big portfolios outside of tax shelters.
 Maybe they’re rich, or they’re obsessed with investing.
+Or perhaps a lump sum like an inheritance overwhelmed their limited annual allowances.

-If that’s you, then you should definitely try to use your annual CGT allowance to help stop tax eating up your returns in the future.
+If that’s you, then the methods I’ve talked about above are worth doing to prevent taxes eating up your returns in the future.

 • 1 The Investor March 28, 2017, 11:04 am